jhkrug/jhkrug.github.io/_posts/2014-10-17-rpi_patron_happy_sad.md

 ![Finshed](/public/images/hsom.jpg)

-The data is collected in a Postgres database and then can displayed and analysed within Tableau.
+The data is collected for analysis in a Postgres database and then can be visualised within Tableau.

 ![tableau analysis](/public/images/hsom_tableau.png)